 - 1. The Parties recognise the right of each Party to determine its sustainable development policies and priorities, to establish the levels of domestic environmental protection it deems appropriate, and to adopt or modify its environmental laws and policies.
-Such levels, laws and policies shall be consistent with each Party's commitment to internationally recognised standards and agreements on environmental protection. - 2.
+Such levels, laws and policies shall be consistent with each Party's commitments to internationally recognised standards and agreements on environmental protection. - 2.
 A Party shall not weaken or reduce the levels of protection afforded in its environmental laws in order to encourage investment. - 3.
-A Party shall not waive or otherwise derogate from, or offer to waive or otherwise derogate from, such legislation in order to encourage investment in its territory. - 4.Each Party shall effectively implement the multilateral environmental agreements (MEAs), protocols and amendments that it has ratified.
-The Parties affirm their commitment to promote the development of investment in a way that is conducive to a high level of environmental protection.
+A Party shall not waive or otherwise derogate from, or offer to waive or otherwise derogate from such legislation as an encouragement for an investment in its territory. - 3.
+Each Party shall effectively implement the multilateral environmental agreements, protocols and amendments that it has ratified.